Noise-Robust De-Duplication at Scale: The NEWS-COPY Dataset

 To construct the full-day samples, we first ran $5$-gram overlap with a very conservative $N$-gram overlap threshold of 1\% to create large candidate duplicate clusters.
 Highly trained student research assistants carefully reviewed these clusters, breaking false positive links.
-Congruence labeling between two annotators was used to ensure that annotators understood the definition of a duplicated article.
+A sub-sample was doubled-labeled to ensure our definition of a duplicated article was coherent, and that labeling was consistent across annotators.
+Interannotator agreement on a subset of 8512 pairs was 98.1\% (90.9 Cohen's Kappa).
 Next, annotators reviewed each of the resulting clusters to merge together clusters as needed.
 Finally, annotators exhaustively reviewed every singleton article, associating them with article clusters as needed.
 Articles were sorted by byline (recognized with a custom-trained named entity recognition model) to facilitate this process.
 For building the training data, the approach was similar, which provides hard negatives.
 We did not review all singletons, as the aim was to produce labeled batches for constrastive training.
 About two thirds of the negative pairs in the training data are hard negatives, with the remaining third coming from randomly selected article pairs.